Rickson Gracie: Pride Fighting Championships

-However, tragedy struck when Rickson's son Rockson was found dead in January 2001.
-Affected by the loss, Gracie contemplated retirement, and the event fell off after some negotiations.
+However, tragedy struck when Gracie's son Rockson was found dead in January 2001.
+Affected by the loss, Gracie contemplated retirement, and the fight against Ogawa fell off after some negotiations.
 Months later, he stated he was willing to fight again and evaluating propositions, but nothing came from it.
-When the matchup with Sakuraba was brought up again, Rickson expressed uninterest on it, although he conceded, "...in my heart, I think Sakuraba deserves to get beat."
+When the matchup with Sakuraba was brought up again, Gracie expressed disinterest.

 Other appearances

-In August 2002, Rickson had a special appearance in Japanese media helping out Ogawa before his bout against Matt Ghaffari at the UFO Legend event, in which he assisted.
-After the event, Ogawa talked again about a fight against Rickson, which the Brazilian considered as possible return match.
-Rickson also mentioned Antônio Rodrigo Nogueira and Kazuyuki Fujita as candidates to fight him in said return.
+In August 2002, Gracie had a special appearance in Japanese media helping out Ogawa before his bout against Matt Ghaffari at the UFO Legend event, in which he assisted.
+After the event, Ogawa talked again about a fight against Gracie, which Gracie considered as possible return match.
+Gracie also mentioned Antônio Rodrigo Nogueira and Kazuyuki Fujita as candidates to fight him in said return.
 However, nothing of it came to fruition, even after UFO president Tatsuo Kawamura proposed creating an event in order to hold the match.

-In 2003, Antonio Inoki offered Rickson USD$5 million for a fight against Fujita, but it had no answer.
+In 2003, Antonio Inoki offered Gracie USD$5 million for a fight against Fujita, but it had no answer.

-After the match between Royler Gracie and Genki Sudo in 2004, the latter challenged Rickson.
+After the match between Royler Gracie and Genki Sudo in 2004, the latter challenged Gracie.
 Producer Sadaharu Tanikawa tried to put together a bout between both, but he was unsuccessful.
-Three years later, after Kazushi Sakuraba defeated Masakatsu Funaki, Tanikawa also tried to promote a bout between Sakuraba and Rickson in 2008, with the same results.
+Three years later, after Kazushi Sakuraba defeated Masakatsu Funaki, Tanikawa also tried to promote a bout between Sakuraba and Gracie in 2008, with the same results.

-Gracie has confirmed that he is officially retired now and his major focus is to give seminars on Brazilian jiu-jitsu and to try to develop BJJ as his father saw it: not a fighting tool but a social tool, to give confidence to women, children, and physically weak individuals by giving them the ability to defend themselves.

 On July 21, 2014, Gracie appeared on episode #524 of The Joe Rogan Experience podcast hosted by Joe Rogan.

-Films
+In November 2014 he became an inductee of the Legends of MMA Hall of Fame, alongside Big John McCarthy, Pat Miletich, and Fedor Emelianenko.

+In other media

 Gracie was the subject of the 1995 documentary, Choke, by filmmaker Robert Goodman.
 The documentary followed Gracie and two other fighters (Todd Hays and Koichiro Kimura) as they prepared and fought in Tokyo's Vale Tudo Japan 1995.
 Released by Manga Entertainment, the film has been distributed to 23 countries.
-Rickson had a small role in The Incredible Hulk as Bruce Banner's martial arts instructor.
-His character is credited as an aikido instructor, despite his jiu-jitsu background.
+Gracie had a small role in The Incredible Hulk as Bruce Banner's aikido instructor, despite his jiu-jitsu background.
 He has appeared on National Geographic's television programme Fight Science.

+In 1998, Gracie made the cover of Karaté Bushido, the oldest magazine dedicated to martial arts in Europe, joining martial artists such as Bruce Lee (1974), Jean-Claude Van Damme (1993), Bas Rutten (1997), Jackie Chan (2000), Fedor Emelianenko (2007), Georges St-Pierre (2008), Jérôme Le Banner (2012), Francis Ngannou (2019), and Dave Leduc (2020).

-On May 8, 2020, news surfaced that a Netflix film about Rickson Gracie is in the making, release date targeted in late 2021.
+On May 8, 2020, news surfaced that a Netflix film about Rickson Gracie in production.
 The film is directed by José Padilha and the role of Gracie is played by Cauã Reymond.
+The film was targeted for release in the second half of 2021.
+It is yet to be released and no additional information has been given.